Oxsomi/core3/docs/oiCA.md

 //A directory points to the parent and to the children
 //This allows us to easily access them without having to search all files
+//Important is to verify if there are childs linking to the same parent or invalid child offsets

 typedef struct CADirectory {